NeuralEmpowerment/event-sourcing-platform/vsa/examples/01-todo-list-ts/README.md

 ```
 create-task/
-├── CreateTaskCommand.ts    # What we want to do
+├── CreateTaskCommand.ts    # Command (what we want to do)
-├── TaskCreatedEvent.ts      # What happened
+├── TaskCreatedEvent.ts      # Event (what happened)
-├── CreateTaskHandler.ts     # How to do it
-├── TaskAggregate.ts         # Domain model
+├── TaskAggregate.ts         # Aggregate with @CommandHandler methods
 └── CreateTask.test.ts       # Tests
 ```